 Reducing waste builds community.
 It shows when looking at the locally owned businesses in this guide, like the Backyard Project and The Better Good.
-When committing to less waste, we integrate new habits into our lives, and seek help while doing it.
-The possibility of new, creative communities reaching out to collaborate and share skills is great bio-fuel for your Zero Waste Journey!
+When committing to less waste, we integrate new habits into our lives and seek help while doing it.
+The possibility of new, creative communities reaching out to collaborate and share skills is a great bio-fuel for your Zero Waste Journey!

 Saskatchewan Farmers’ Markets – Farmers Markets are a great way to source local foods in season, cutting down on food miles and packaging by bringing your own bags.
 Search the alphabetized list for a market near you.

 Bulk Barn – As of February 2017, Bulk Barn allows customers to bring their own reusable containers rather than using the plastic bags provided in-store.
 Go to the front counter to tare your containers, then fill up.

 Value Village – A popular second-hand retailer with locations in every province; they have pretty frequent sales throughout the year as well as a free “Super Savers Club” membership that entitles you to 20% off on your birthday.

 Staples – Sells paper-wrapped toilet paper, and has drop bins to recycle old markers, pens, mechanical pencils, batteries, cell phones, printer ink and toner cartridges.